 Can dogs eat eggs?
 The short answer is yes, dogs can eat eggs.
 However, there is some debate about whether they should be cooked or raw, and there are some things you should know before you serve eggs to your dog.

-In general, eggs are good for dogs, and they are even part of canines’ diets in the wild.
+In general, eggs are good for dogs, and they’re even part of canines’ diets in the wild.
 Every part of the egg, from the shell to the yolk, contains beneficial nutrients for dogs.
 Although, like all good things, they should be given in moderation.

 Some veterinarians warn of health concerns when feeding raw eggs to dogs and recommend cooking them, while other veterinarians say that cooking eggs destroys many of the valuable nutrients that make eggs a healthy food choice.

-Ultimately, you and your vet should discuss how to properly serve eggs to your dog and make the decision for yourselves.
+Ultimately, you and your vet must discuss how to properly serve eggs to your dog and make the decision for yourselves.
 Here’s what you should know about feeding eggs to dogs.